Asporez/SoftLock/README.md

 ### Special Thanks

-+ Many of the methods I am using as compact libraries I have learned from listening to https://www.youtube.com/@Stevesteacher crash courses on Love2D.
++ Many of the methods I am using I have learned from listening to https://www.youtube.com/@Stevesteacher crash courses on Love2D.
 + My cats, Polo and Laika.